KerrynEer/kerryn/README.md

 # Portfolio website

-Built with React, NodeJS, HTML, CSS and Heroku!
+Built with React, NodeJS, HTML and CSS!